Leionema ambiens: Description

 Leionema ambiens is a small shrub to 2.5 m high with smooth, mostly needle-shaped stems.
 The flat leaves may be elliptic, egg-shaped or a wide oblong, 6-10 cm long and 25-40 cm wide, apex either pointed or rounded, stem-clasping, obvious midrib and margins slightly toothed.
 The inflorescence is a terminal cluster of 20–200 white flowers, petals about 4.5 mm long on an angled pedicel.
 The seed pod is more or less upright, about 3 mm long with a small beak.
 Flowering occurs from spring to early summer.

 Taxonomy and naming

-The species was first formally described in 1868 by Ferdinand von Mueller who gave it the name Eriostemon ambiens and the description was published in Fragmenta Phytogrphiae Australiae.
-In 1998 Paul G. Wilson changed the name to Leionema ambiens and the description was published in the journal Nuytsia.
+The species was first formally described in 1868 by Ferdinand von Mueller who gave it the name Eriostemon ambiens, and published the description in his Fragmenta Phytographiae Australiae.
+In 1998 Paul G. Wilson transferred the species to Leionema as L. ambiens in the journal Nuytsia.
 The specific epithet (ambiens) is derived from Latin meaning "going around" or "surround".